 I am a Professor in Computer Science at Univ.
-Pierre et Marie Curie (aka Paris-6), and a member of the SMA team of LIP6.
+Pierre et Marie Curie (aka Paris-6), and a member of the SMA team, as part of the DESIR department of LIP6.
 Before that, I was an Assistant Professor (Lecturer, MCF) in Computer Science at Univ.
-Paris-Dauphine, LAMSADE Lab.
+Paris-Dauphine, LAMSADE Lab; and even before that I spent a year as a postdoctoral Research Fellow at Imperial College and City University.
 I hold a PhD from Univ.
 Paul Sabatier (Toulouse) and an habilitation from Univ.
 Paris-Dauphine.

 systems, and concern various aspects of collective (and often